Case Coordinator

 Job Responsibilities

-• Participate in the interviewing, screening and training of prospective CASA volunteers
+• Participate in the interviewing, screening and training of prospective CASA volunteer advocates

 • Prepare court orders and assign new cases to CASA volunteer advocates